 - 155. The marks achieved on a voluntary study abroad/placement year will not contribute to classification. - 156.
-The calculation of the classification will be determined using the following algorithm: - Stage 2 mean based on all 120 credits with a weighting of 40% - Stage 3 mean based on all 120 credits with a weighting of 60%
+The calculation of the classification will be determined using the following algorithm: - Stage 2 mean based on all 120 credits with a weighting of 40% - Stage 3 mean based on all 120 credits with a weighting of 0% - Stage 4 mean based on all 120 credits with a weighting of 60%